 This report focuses on the 2020 monitoring season.
 Some results from the 2019 are included for comparison.
-A complete analysis of the 2019 and 2018 field seasons are included in a previously published report (Harings, 2020).
+Additional analyses of previous seasons are found in past reports (Guerron Orejuela, 2013; Harings, 2020; Sires, 2016).

-In addition to examining data from the recent field season in detail, all available data related to bacteria sampling 2010 - 2020 were downloaded and prepared for use in the EPA Virtual Beach model.
-ADEC intends to employ the Virtual Beach model in monitoring bacteria concentrations in the lower Kenai River in future field seasons.
+In addition to examining data from the 2020 field season in detail, all available data related to bacteria sampling 2010 - 2020 were downloaded and prepared for use in the EPA Virtual Beach model.
+DEC intends to employ the Virtual Beach model in monitoring bacteria concentrations in the lower Kenai River in future field seasons (ADEC Soldotna Office, personal communication, December 2020).